How to Find Your Vocal Range and Voice Type

 But beyond that, you can also sing lower if you use a really breathy voice – all the way down to C2.
 And if you use a falsetto voice you can hit all the way up to A6.

-Now that’s just a random example (and an unnaturally wide range), but you should have something that looks similar.
+Now that’s just a random example (and an unnaturally wide vocal range), but you’ll have a range that looks similar.

 Count Your Octaves

-Next, count the number of notes between the outer numbers in your formula.
+Next, count the number of notes between the outer numbers in your vocal range formula.
 But only white notes on the keyboard – no sharps/flats.

 Then take that number and divide it by 8 to find how many octaves your vocal range spans.

 You should end up with a number or a fraction (ex/ 1.5).
-That means you can sing within a total of 1.5 or 2 (or whatever) octaves on the keyboard.
+That means you can sing within a total of 1.5 or 2 (or whatever) octaves on the keyboard while staying within your range.

 4) Translate That Vocal Range to a Voice Type